Top 9 Benefits of Sharing a Room

 If you are sharing a room with someone who also has a different mother tongue, this may also be your chance to become trilingual!
 Obviously, I’m not fluent in every language of all my previous roommates, but I’ve learned the basics and would be able to say at least “Hi” on their mother tongue.

 I definitely recommend a shared room for English students or any person interested in languages.
+Learning language can be one of the most useful benefits of sharing a bedroom you have for your whole life.
 You have to be smart and make the most of every opportunity.
 Buona fortuna! удачи!

 9. Protected From Scams